espruino/EspruinoDocs/puck/Puck.js Quick Start.md

 ------------

-When idle (as it comes after the battery is plugged in) Puck.js draws around 20uA, allowing it to run for around year on a battery.
+When idle (as it comes after the battery is plugged in) Puck.js draws around 20uA, allowing it to run for around a year on a battery.
 When it's running a small amount of JavaScript code once a minute or when a button is pressed that figure won't be a great deal higher.